picoded/JavaCommons-dstack/src/main/java/picoded/dstack/connector/README.md

 # dstack.connector

-Contains multiple XConnector classes, which provides a connection to the respective backend, given the required config map.
+Contains multiple XConnector classes, within their own package namespace.
+This provides a connection to the respective backend, given the required config map.

 Examples include, but not limited to